kixxauth/Fireworks-Project-Website/test/README.md

 Test Directory
 ==============

-This directory should contain all the test apparatus of this project that needs to be in source control; which is the vast majority of it (if not all of it).
+This directory contains all the test apparatus of the www.fireworksproject.com codebase.

 Copyright and License
 ---------------------
-copyright: (c) 2009 - 2010 by Fireworks Technology Projects Inc.
+copyright: (c) 2009 - 2011 by Fireworks Technology Projects Inc.

 Unless otherwise indicated, all source code is licensed under the MIT license.
 See MIT-LICENSE for details.